 This may seem innocuous on the face of it, but in reality this is a clear misuse of personal data that has been held longer than necessary contrary to the principles of the General Data Protection Regulation Act (GDPR) 2018.

 You will find these blogs an interesting read;

 GDPR ACT 2018

-By way of a brief background, the Data Protection Act 1998 (2002 in the Isle of Man) was recently updated and replaced with a harmonised version in May 2018, although the principles remain the same with a new accountability requirement.
+The Data Protection Act 1998 (2002 in the Isle of Man) was updated and replaced with a harmonised version in May 2018, although the principles remain the same with a new accountability requirement.

-It is worth knowing that it is mandatory for any organisation to report any infringements of the GDPR Act 2018 to the ICO, and non-compliance and not reporting the infringement will be taken more seriously with the penalties incurred to reflect that.
+It is mandatory for any organisation to report any infringements of the GDPR Act 2018 to the ICO.
+Non-compliance and not reporting the infringement will be taken more seriously with the penalties incurred to reflect that.

 Article 5 of the GDPR requires that personal data shall be:

 When an organisation is sending MOT reminders for vehicles that have not been purchased, it can be said that the data held is being processed unlawfully as authority has not been granted.
 Why would an individual grant permission to have their data held and processed when they did not complete a contract?

 How do we know that sufficient safeguards are in place if an organisation is so complacent in holding and processing data against the individual’s wishes?